timpark0807/self-taught-swe/README.md

 A collection of Data Structures & Algorithms knowledge gathered as a self-taught programmer.

+If you are a hiring manager, these are the steps I took to achieve mastery of DS&A. If you are an aspiring programmer, use this as a road map to improving your knowledge of DS&A.

 ## Background
 As an aspiring self-taught software engineer, I have spent many nights Googling what it takes to become a great software engineer.
 A consistent, reoccurring answer was Data Structures & Algorithms.

 After spending 6 months studying DS&A and solving 550+ LC questions (leetcode.com/teampark), I firmly agree that DS&A knowledge has been THE most important factor in gaining coding confidence.

 This repository contains solutions to Leetcode questions and fundamental Data Structures implemented from scratch.
 This repository also contains a roadmap to going from absolutely ZERO knowledge (not knowing what an array was) to ranking in the top 10% of Leetcode contest participants.

-If you are a hiring manager, hello and welcome to my journey.
-If you are an aspiring programmer, use this as a road map to improving your knowledge of Data Structures & Algorithms.

 # Road Map